 The Melon is web-based and you don’t need to install any software, just open up a browser and log into your Melon account.
 Once you’ve logged into Melon, this is what you’ll see inside the live studio.

 On the left-hand side here, we have the green room where you and your guests will appear here, as well as any screen-sharing content that you want before you’ve added it to your live stream.

 And it really is intuitive and easy to use.
 It’s in the bottom here, where it says mute next to it.
 If you click on that, you will see that there is a microphone monitor here, as well as audio input, which allows you to select which microphone you want to use as well as audio output, which is your speakers or your headphones.

-So they’ve got full HD, 1080p at 30 frames per second, as well as high res 720 and standard resolution at 480p.
-So you get the choice to choose these depending on the plan that you’re actually on.
+They’ve got full HD, 1080p at 30 frames per second, as well as high res 720 and standard resolution at 480p.
+You get the choice to choose these depending on the plan that you’re actually on.

 You’ll also get the ability to share your screen.
-So if I click on share screen, it gives me the option to choose between my different monitors.
+If I click on share screen, it gives me the option to choose between my different monitors.
 It gets, I get to choose between the application window or an actual tab.

 I’m going to show the stream.
 I’m going to show myself on the stream.
 And now you can see that I’ve got a couple of layout options.